SaadBaig/TryHackMe/Blog/README.md

 ## Exploitation

 Now that I had user access, all I needed to do was find an exploit.
-I sinply googled "wordpress 5.0 exploit" and used the very first link to find an exploit to use in metasploit:
+I simply googled "wordpress 5.0 exploit" and used the very first link to find an exploit to use in metasploit:

 ```bash
 msf5 > search crop-image